 Remove a device from your account: Click “Remove from Account,” then click Remove.
 You should remove a device when you no longer have it or it is lost or stolen.

 If you lose a Mac, an iOS or iPadOS device, or an Apple Watch with watchOS 3, you may be able to locate and protect it instead of removing it from your account.
-See Set up the Find My app to locate a missing Mac.
+See Set up the Find My app to locate a missing Mac, device, or item.

 If you remove a device from your account and the device reconnects to the internet while still signed in to your Apple ID, the device reappears in your list of devices.
 If you can’t sign out of your Apple ID on the device, you may be able to erase the device remotely.

 Note: If you remove a device that’s set up to use Apple Pay, Apple Pay is disabled for the device, and your cards are removed from the device, even if the device is offline.
 See Use Wallet & Apple Pay.

 For information about changing your Apple ID account information on the Apple ID website, see your Apple ID account page.